 I’m a laparoscopic surgeon in Delhi for 25 + years; done 3,000 + lap-surgeries; and do about 200 + every year.

 Lap-surgery is a non-intuitive motor skill that is difficult to learn.
 The surgeon must strive hard to master this technology.
-Success of a surgery has “significant and positive correlation with surgeon experience.”
+The success of a surgery has “significant and positive correlation with surgeon experience.”
 And though “Quantity alone is not a guarantee of quality, it is an indication of competency,”

 So do ask your surgeon how many lap-surgeries she has done; and how many she does every year (minimum recommended is 50 per year).